 Following a mammoth response to our call out for contributions to Social Works?
-Open here are the thirteen writers selected for our next edition of the journal, scheduled for launch in May 2021.
+Open here are the thirteen writers selected for our next edition of the journal, scheduled for launch in early Autumn 2021.

 Social Works?
 Open is a Social Art Library project for Axis.
 Visit www.socialartlibrary.org for more information!